Edneer: Religious Establishments and Temples

-Shri Edneer Mutt belongs to the parampara of Sri Thotakacharya, one of the first four disciples of Sri Adi Shankaracharya and follows the unique Smartha Bhagawatha tradition of Advaitha Pantha which has more than 1200 years of glorious history of religion, culture, art, music and social service.
+Shri Edneer Mutt belongs to the parampara of Sri Thotakacharya, one of the first four disciples of Sri Adi Shankaracharya and follows the Smartha Bhagawatha tradition of Advaitha Pantha, which has more than 1200 years of history of religion, culture, art, music and social service.

 Srimad Jagadguru Sri Sri Sankaracharya Thotakacharya Keshavananda Bharathi Sripadangalavaru (also known as Edneer Swamiji or Pontiff of Edneer/Kerala Shankaracharya or Shankaracharya of Kerala) is the present head and Guru of Sri Edneer Mutt.
-He is the only Shankaracharya in the whole state of Kerala.
+He is the only Shankaracharya in the state of Kerala.

 Shri Keshavananda Bharathi is also the most referred name in the Indian Constitutional Law.

 Edneer Mutt is also one of the important tourist destinations of Kasaragod district, Kerala State of India.